On a finite sum of cosecants appearing in various problems: On a finite sums of cosecants

 \thetheorem{\arabic{theorem}}

 \textbf{Historical remark.} The expansion obtained in Theorem \ref{ordtj56jx2} is a known result.
-We do not know when and by whom the asymptotics of $S_n$ was first derived, but Williams \cite{williams_01} in 1934 points out that it may be readily obtained by the application of the Euler--Maclaurin summation formula.\footnote{Quite curiously, Chen in \cite[p.~80]{chen_06} states that the establishment of the asymptotics of $S_n$ via the Euler--Maclaurin summation formula remains an open problem in 2010.} Hence, the first-order asymptotics of $S_n$ could be known even to the mathematicians of the XIIXth century.
+We do not know when and by whom the asymptotics of $S_n$ was first derived, but Williams \cite{williams_01} in 1934 points out that it may be readily obtained by the application of the Euler--Maclaurin summation formula.\footnote{Quite curiously, Chen in \cite[p.~80]{chen_06} states that the establishment of the asymptotics of $S_n$ via the Euler--Maclaurin summation formula remains an open problem in 2010.} Hence, the first-order asymptotics of $S_n$ could be known even to the mathematicians of the XVIIIth century.
 As a matter of fact, we mention that the first-order asymptotics $S_n=O(n\ln n)$ was also found empirically by Sacha and Eckhardt in 2003 \cite{thiede_01}, \cite[p.~189]{sacha_01}.
 As to the complete asymptotics of $S_n$, the earliest work we could find dates back to 1916 and is due to the famous English mathematician George N.~Watson \cite{watson_02,watson_03}.\footnote{In the latter paper Watson also considered more general series $\sum\limits_{l=1}^{n-1}\csc^r(\pi l/n)$ for positive integer $r$ and obtained their (first-order) asymptotics.
 Some of these sums were also independently investigated by Grabner and Prodinger in 2007 \cite{grabner_01}.} His result is the same as our Theorem \ref{ordtj56jx2}, except that Watson uses a slightly different definition for the Bernoulli numbers.
 Besides Watson, the asymptotics of $S_n$ was also given by Hargreaves \cite{hargreaves_01} in 1922, by Williams \cite{williams_01} in 1934, and probably by many others, because it is very difficult to verify whether this result is new or not.
-Many authors have also rediscovered the asymptotics of $S_n$, being apparently aware of the above--cited earlier results.
-For instance, Cochrane in 1985 \cite[Lemma 3.1]{cochrane_01}, and also Peral in 1990 \cite[Lemma 4]{peral_01}, proved that for large $n$ \be \sum_{l=1}^{n-1} \csc\frac{\,\pi l\,}{n}\,= \,\frac{\,2n\,}{\pi}\!\left(\ln\frac{2n}{\pi}+\gamma \right)+ O(1)\,. \ee Of course, this result is correct, but it is much weaker than that of Watson dating back to 1916.
 It is also interesting to compare how well Theorems \ref{ordtj56jx} and \ref{ordtj56jx2} approximate the value of $S_n$.
 Figure \ref{937fybfe4} shows that both approximations are very good, and that the approximation given by Theorem \ref{ordtj56jx} is slightly better than that given by Theorem \ref{ordtj56jx2}.